CostaLab/CrossTalkeR/README.md

 CrossTalkNet aims to provide a user friendly way to visualize cellular crosstalk through ligand receptor networks.
 It use as input the Ligand Receptor Inference Tool Results to build a sharable report with main network based analysis

-## Current Features v0.9.6
+## Current Features v0.9.7
 - Single and Comparative Reports
    - Cell Cell Interaction visualization
    - Sending and Receiving Cells Ranking
    - Gene Target based Sankey Plots
-   - Signed based CCI and GCI PCA ranking
+   - CCI and GCI PCA ranking
+      - All measures and PC table
+      - PC1 and PC2 based barplot
+   - Leimkühler data were added to the package
 ## Ongoing Features
    - Interactions curation based on OmniPath